We've been featured in:

 What Compensation Can I Claim If I Fall In The Street?

-If your public liability claim is successful, your personal injury compensation payout could possibly be divided into two heads of claim.
-These are known as general and special damages.
+You might be wondering what compensation you can claim for after a fall in the street.
+If your public liability claim is successful, your personal injury compensation payout may be divided into 2 heads of claim.
+These heads are known as general and special damages.

 All successful claims are awarded general damages.
 General damages are compensation for the pain and suffering you have experienced due to your physical and/or psychological injuries.
 As such, some of the factors that will be taken into consideration when calculating the value of this head are:

-A medical report produced from an independent medical assessment that you might need to attend as part of the claims process can be used when valuing general damages.
-The report can be used alongside guidelines from the Judicial College which list award brackets for different types of injuries.
+A medical report produced from an independent medical assessment can be used when valuing general damages.
+The report can be used by your solicitor alongside the Judicial College Guidelines, a publication that lists suggestive compensation brackets for different types of injuries.

 Injuries Table